Quick quiz. Which of these do you agree with?

 - open doors to interesting opportunities

 I hope that you now see the many advantages and variety of networking available.
-I love networking so much that I run two networking groups.
-One is all about fresh air networking on woodland walks, and City Conversations is for leading women in the City through connection, collaboration and growth.
-I’d love you to join me at one or both.
+I love networking but I much prefer the smaller intimate groups where I can get to have proper meaningful conversations.
+And that’s why I created City Conversations for leading women in the City through connection, collaboration and growth.
+I’d love you to join me at the next one.

-What do you enjoy about networking or do you approach networking with a negative mindset?
-If so, what would encourage you to give it a go more often?
+How do you feel about networking?
+And what would encourage you to do it more often?

 Additional networking resources